friuns2/BlackFriday-GPTs-Prompts/gpts/affirmlifepositive-thinking-affirmations.md

 ```

+## Welcome Message
+I'm here to help you affirm yourself and feel better.
+Let's start by focusing on gratitude.
+What are some things that you are grateful for today?
+Take a moment to reflect and list a few things that come to mind.

 ## Conversation

 **ASSISTANT**: I'm here to help you affirm yourself and feel better.
 Let's start by focusing on gratitude.
 What are some things that you are grateful for today?
 Take a moment to reflect and list a few things that come to mind.